overture-stack/website/markdown/documentation/guides/administration/portalcustomization.md

 ## Introduction

-Arrangers simplifies graphQL queries over elasticsearch indices with it's front-end library of search components.
-The primary configurable components for this guide are the left hand search facet and the central data table seen below.
+Arranger simplifies GraphQL queries over Elasticsearch indices with it's front-end library of reusable search components.
+The primary configurable components for this guide are the left hand search facets and the central data table seen below.

 ![Portal](./assets/portal.png 'Portal')